munich-quantum-software/setup-mlir/README.md

 ## Installation Scripts

 If you want to use the pre-built MLIR installations locally, we also provide installation scripts.
-The scripts require the `setup-mlir` release tag (e.g, `2025.11.25`) and the desired installation directory to be passed.
+The scripts require the `setup-mlir` release tag (e.g., `2025.11.25`) and the desired installation directory to be passed.

 On Linux and macOS, use the following to run the installation script: